The 6 Best Dog Barking Collars Australia: Tested & Evaluated 2023

 As I said in the intro, my dog uses barking as a territorial call to others.
-He is protecting the household by letting us know that someone is passing by.
-Perfect normal doggy behaviours and not one that goes unappreciated - I promise Pip!
-It’s when the braking spirals out of control that it becomes annoying and unnecessary.
+He is protecting the household by letting us know when someone is passing by.
+Perfect normal doggy behaviour and not one that goes unappreciated - I promise Pip!
+It’s only a problem when the barking spirals out of control that it becomes annoying and unnecessary.

 Here are some other common reasons why dogs bark excessively (4):

 Knowing the root of the anxiety could solve it all.
-That said, you may turn to anti-bark collars when the basis of training and keeping your dog entertained isn’t showing any improvement.
+That said, you may turn to anti-bark collars when the basis of training and keeping your dog entertained isn’t showing any improvement, as I did.